opensanctions/site/_articles/2022-01-18-peppercat.md

 The US-centric view of the world pops up in other ways too.
 Perhaps the most obvious is the inclusion of each country's Ambassador to the US, and Permanent Representative to the UN in New York, but not any of their other (often much more domestically important) diplomats.

-But even beyond all this, there are some significantly deeper problems.
+But even beyond all this, there are some deeper problems.
 The main one is that everything is entirely plain text ([Strings, not Things](https://medium.com/occrp-unreported/things-not-strings-knowledge-graphs-for-investigative-reporting-9d8a26913f65)).
 This is about as far from "Linked Data" as you can get: no-one even has IDs that could be pointed at from anywhere else.

 To get any further information on any of these people you’ll have to search for them elsewhere by name (and manually resolve any disambiguation).
 To make this harder, the names have been Amercanised: [Andrej Babis](https://www.opensanctions.org/entities/Q10819807/), rather than Babiš; Juri, rather than Jüri, Ratas etc.